Chaperones

 Quiet Time

-Quiet time varies from 10:30 pm – midnight depending on the day.
-Please refer to your convention schedule for details on each day.
+Quiet time begins at the time devotions are scheduled to begin.
 Once quiet time begins, all conventioneers must remain in their rooms until breakfast.
 Each chaperone is responsible for their group during this time and must ensure they are properly rested for the following day.
-Anyone found outside during quiet time may be reported to the discipline committee.
+Report to the Discipline Committee any conventioneer found outside during quiet time.

 Convention Rules (See below)